Paying for College: Parent Plus or Private Student Loans

 Direct Stafford Should Be First

-Before making your loan decision, the Direct Stafford Loan should be considered first.
+Before making your parent loan decision, the Direct Stafford Loan is the first loan option you should consider.
 The student and parents will need to complete the FAFSA to get access to this loan.
-The reason for this recommendation is the Direct Stafford Loan is legally a student loan.
+This recommendation is because the Direct Stafford Loan is legally a student loan.
 The student will have better interest rates, fees, and repayment options than the parents.
-These loans should be taken from day one especially if the student will be needing post-graduate studies.
+These loans should be taken from day one, especially if the student needs post-graduate studies.

-Taking the Direct Stafford Loans from the beginning reduces the parent’s liability down the road.
+Taking the Direct Stafford Loans from the beginning reduces the parent’s liability.
 The Direct Stafford has both an annual and lifetime limit.
-This goes against most borrowing planning but you need to understand the long-term liability risk in the future that is often overlooked.
+This strategy goes against most borrowing planning since you typically delay loans as long as possible.
+You need to understand the long-term liability risk that is often overlooked.

 Funding the Shortfall with Private Student Loans

-As more families need to finance a larger part of college education, making the best loan decision is critical.
+As more families need to finance a more significant part of college education, making the best loan decision is critical.
 The student’s and parent’s decision regarding the debt structure will determine their loan repayment, legal responsibility, and forgiveness options.

-Most parents do not understand that a Parent PLUS loan is legally the Parent’s responsibility and not the student’s.
+Most parents must understand that a Parent PLUS loan is legally the Parent’s responsibility, not the student’s.
 Unlike a Private Student Loan, it is the student’s legal responsibility and will most likely require a co-signer.
-The co-signer can be released but the borrower will have some legally responsibility for a period of time.
+The co-signer can be released, but the borrower will have some legal responsibility for a period of time.

-If the parent or cosigner has a good credit score, in many cases the interest rates on the private student loans will be lower than the federal loans.
-These private student loan interest rates are individually created while the Federal Parent PLUS loans are the same rate for every person.
-The federal loan also has a high administrative fee that the private loan normally does not have.
+If the parent or cosigner has a good credit score, in many cases, the interest rates on the private student loans will be lower than those on the federal loans.
+The private student loan interest rates are unique to each borrower, while the Federal Parent PLUS loans have the same rate for every borrower.
+The federal loan also has a high administrative fee that the private loan typically does not have.

 Credit Report Impact

-In both cases, each of these loans will appear on the parent’s or co-signer credit report and can impact a person’s future financing rates.
+In both cases, each of these loans will appear on the student’s or co-signer’s credit report.
+It can impact each person’s future financing rates.
 It will depend on each person.
 This new debt will be included in their debt-to-income calculation.
-The debt to Income ratio is important because it contributes to a person’s FICO score.
+The debt-to-income ratio is important because it contributes to a person’s FICO score.

-A person’s FICO normally will determine the interest rate a borrower can receive when financing any major purchase.
+A person’s FICO typically will determine the interest rate a borrower can receive when financing any major purchase.

-When comparing student loans, the cost of the money borrowed is what parents need to examine and is where you will find the biggest difference.
-Parent PLUS Loan has a standard rate for all borrowers that are established each May and goes into effect each July 1.
-The 2021-22 Federal Parent PLUS rate is 6.284%.
+When comparing student loans, the cost of the money borrowed is what parents need to examine.
+The Parent PLUS Loan has a standard rate for all borrowers established each May and goes into effect each July 1.
+The 2024-25 Federal Parent PLUS rate is 9.08%.
 The loan fees are high at 4.228%.

-The biggest difference is the fees associated with Federal Parent PLUS loans.
-These are normally over 4% compared to some private lenders with a 0-fee policy.
-This could be significant since if you need to borrow a net number, that family will need to increase the amount borrowed by 4% to reach the required amount due.
+The most significant difference is the fees associated with Federal Parent PLUS loans.
+These are usually over 4% compared to some private lenders with a 0-fee policy.
+This fee could be significant since if you borrow a net number, that family will need to increase the amount borrowed by the loan fee to reach the required amount due.

 Under both programs, the borrower can defer payments until after graduation.
 During the deferment, interest will be charged to the loan.